ModelEarth/machine-learning/README.md

 These are some goals that would improve the current state of the project:

-- Make all scripts very modular and allow user input to tweak them.
+- Make all scripts modular and parameters to allow user input to tweak them.
-- Test out different types of regression models, such as Kernel Ridge Regression and Random Forest Regression.
+- Test different types of regression models, such as Kernel Ridge Regression and Random Forest Regression.
 - Introduce more input data, such as the population of an area, to improve the accuracy of the outputs.
 - Consider including more years of data for the model training.
 - Research multi-output regressors and determine their utility in this project.
-- Compare the results of independent regression models for wages with models using the predicted employee numbers as inputs..
+- Compare the results of independent regression models for wages with models using the predicted employee numbers as inputs.

 Looks interesting: [Flyte.org - Workflow Automation for Machine Learning](https://flyte.org/) used by Skype and Spotify